Nimzonimzo/Nimzonimzo/README.md

 # Hi there! 👋

-I'm Thomas FERRANDIS, a Data Intelligence Engineering student at ISEP Paris, with a semester spent at Seoultech.
+I'm Thomas FERRANDIS, a Data Intelligence Engineering from ISEP Paris, with a semester spent at Seoultech.

 ## GitHub Stats 📊